jingliu-ut/SynLib_NextSeq_DMS_Analysis/README.md

 simultaneously — for example, plotting dark activation scores against light activation scores to identify variants that selectively alter one functional property while leaving another intact.
-Nonsense and missense variants can be distinguished in this space, with missense variants of interest clustering away from the loss-of-function nonsense baseline.
+Nonsense and missense variants can be distinguished in this space, with missense variants of interest clustering away from the loss-of-function nonsense baseline.